 Money usage in general (personal use) and professionally is experiencing transformation in most parts of the world.
 It’s more visible in the Western part of the world as the research and development done in the field of decentralized finance, blockchain and similar technology is higher.
 In a few Eastern side nations, the focus is directed equally if not more while some countries have to face a couple of hurdles.
 But the main point is that since the inception of Bitcoin (in 2008) and Blockchain platforms, as well as its relevant applications, the curiosity, demand, and relevance, has increased so intensely that public organizations have started to imbibe the technology gradually.
 One way of seeing it is that Government-run institutions are recognizing and accepting the fact that utilization of decentralized platforms and applications will be the norm in coming days.
-Another way of looking at it is that credit to the deployment of the Internet in late 1900s-early-2000s, consumers are becoming more knowledgeable and practical as to why they’re preferring to use systems run on peer-to-peer base rather than an authoritative based system.
+Another way of looking at it is that credit to the deployment of the Internet in the late 1900s-early-2000s, consumers are becoming more knowledgeable and practical as to why they’re preferring to use systems run on a peer-to-peer base rather than an authoritative based system.
 This piece focuses on decentralized applications like Decentralized Finance (DeFi) and how it supports public goods.

-One of the few reasons why authoritative systems have been working fine until recently (2008-09) is that a large percentage of the population trusted the financial institutions (private and public).
+One of the few reasons why authoritative systems have been working fine until recently (2008-09) is that a large percentage of the population trusted in the financial institutions (private and public).
 It’s because of the trust factor as well as the reliability factor, that centralized based organizations operated without much friction.
 With the gradual decline of the trust factor in the finance sector and almost every sector, the need for an alternative came into the picture.
 Utilization of distinct decentralized platforms and applications have been a massive-hit (in other terms popular) in selective clusters.
 The issue at the moment the industry is facing is achieving sustainable growth and the ability to adapt and replicate in other industries.
 One solution among others is having some trustable and transparent user/node or a group of users/nodes which everyone in the grid trusts.
 According to this piece of research, the fourth industrial revolution can help reconstruct the trust scheme via reforming currency.
 One illustration which showcases effective employment of DeFi in supporting public goods is the “Principle of Responsible Investment”.
-One perception is that since the trades in stock and bond markets started being utilized by individuals across the world, the decline in trust started as a majority of stakeholders didn’t focus and invest much on contributing to the construction of the sustainable financial system.
-One of the benefits among others of the fourth industrial revolution (as expected by many technological and economic experts) is that through innovation in currency system, social capital, as well as infrastructure, would contribute extensively for community’s sustainability.
+One perception is that since the trades in stock and bond markets started being utilized by individuals across the world, the decline in trust started as a majority of stakeholders didn’t focus and invest much on contributing to the construction of a sustainable financial system.
+One of the benefits among others of the fourth industrial revolution (as expected by many technological and economic experts) is that through innovation in currency system, social capital, as well as infrastructure, would contribute extensively to the community’s sustainability.
 The infographic displayed below showcases the intense relationship between economy(s) and open-sourced decentralized technologies.
-You will easily get the idea (from the infographic) that because blockchain operates on a peer-to-peer system, the issues arising in the present worldwide scenario can be best resolved by platforms which function on a real-time, decentralized, transparent, and secure platform.
+You will easily get the idea (from the infographic) that because blockchain operates on a peer-to-peer system, the issues arising in the present worldwide scenario can be best resolved by platforms that function on a real-time, decentralized, transparent, and secure platform.

 The prototype mentioned above can be used as a reference for further research and development, as DeFi is still considered to be in its initial stages.